Resume

 - Conducted UX research, developed user journeys, personas, and structured project frameworks.

-- Designed structured project frameworks and high-fidelity prototypes for the landing page.
+- Built a solid design basis with frameworks and high-fidelity prototypes for the landing page.

 Carbonell & Souto